jchavanton/voip_patrol/README.md

 ```

 ### Example: making tests calls with wait_until
-iScenario execution is sequential and non-blocking.
+Scenario execution is sequential and non-blocking.
 We can use “wait” command with previously set “wait_until” params
 to control parallel execution.